larpo1/lavanda-website/src/pages/blog/2020-05-22-beyond-the-pandemic-how-to-maximise-your-pbsa-assets.md

   - PBSA
   - Student accommodation
   - Short-term rentals
+blogCtaTitle: Want to know more about PBSA
+blogCtaText: Test
+blogCtaButtonText: Speak to lavanda
 featuredpost: false
 metaTitle: "How to maximise your PBSA assets - term time occupancy | Blog | Lavanda "
 description: Lavanda examines how student accommodation operators can protect